bastienkody/anagram/README.md

 ## Improvement :
 - Phrases : compare each word (IFS is sep) to dict
-- Make it faster (indexation : separate dict into files by letter? turn it to a C array? ; shorter dict? )
+- Make it faster
+	- indexation : separate dict into files by letter? turn it to a C array (double/triple ptr to store by first letter or even more?)
+	- shorter dict
+	- comparison by len of words ??
 - English dict
 - Noms propres ?
 - Ponctuation handled : discard some ponctuations char ?